-For a worry-free experience, use Baby Dove Soothing Moisture Hair-to-Toe Wash.
-It’s been tested and approved by ophthalmologists, dermatologists, and pediatricians to give you the confidence that your baby’s body will be safe and nourished.
-You can also rest easy knowing it’s free from dyes, parabens, sulfates, and phthalates.
+For a worry-free experience, use Baby Dove Soothing Moisture Hair-to-Toe Wash or Baby Dove Hair To Toe Rich Soothing Moisture 885ml.
+They've been tested and approved by ophthalmologists, dermatologists, and pediatricians to give you the confidence that your baby’s body will be safe and nourished.
+They are made for sensitive skin and are as safe as water.
+You can also rest easy knowing they're free from dyes, parabens, sulfates, and phthalates.

-This comforting baby body wash offers #SoothingCare and is designed for daily use, thanks to a hypoallergenic formula made with warm milk and chamomile scent that soothes baby’s irritated and dry skin and replenishes nutrients.
+These comforting baby body washes offer #SoothingCare and are designed for daily use, thanks to a hypoallergenic formula made with a warm milk and chamomile scent that soothes baby’s irritated and dry skin and replenishes nutrients.

 Keep your baby cool.

 Many parents are praning that their babies may be too cold, so they end up swaddling, blanketing, and layering excessively.
 However, your baby can also be too warm.
 Overheating can cause them to sweat profusely, leading to itchy heat rash or worse.